scandale-project/scandale/README.md

 It is possible to extend the platform in order to share data with external system, such as MISP.

+### Use-case

+- following a notification, an SME ask its provider to patch a system.
+The provider says the system is patched at a given date, but lies.
+The SME can then check the certified scan logs to break its contract with the provider;
+- certification of incident timeline.

 ```mermaid
 flowchart LR